Militia – Strength and Honor (2012) Review

 The songs that really stand out for me are Before The Fall, We Need A New Enemy, And The Gods Made War and The Judas Dream.

 Now, I only have one complaint and that’s in the production.
 It’s a bit rough but it’s not un-listenable.
 To be honest, it almost gives it more of an 80s metal feel to it.
 The production value doesn’t detract from the quality songwriting, though.
 This album has it all and I highly recommend it to any who is a fan of 80s underground power thrash.
-You can the CD directly from the band HERE for $12 postage paid in the USA, $17 worldwide.
+You can get the CD directly from the band HERE.

 Thrash to destroy!